landonb/ohmyrepos/README.rst

 e.g.,::

   $ cd $HOME
-  $ /bin/ln -s .dotfiles/home .mrinfuse
+  $ ln -s .dotfiles/home .mrinfuse

 then I can easily wire my Vim rule to overlay the spell file symlink.
 Here's what the Vim project rule might look like (and look, it clones